 A good idea doesn’t always lead to a good product

 Many product designers get hung up on their idea.
 It may be a great idea, but does it need to exist?
 Most successful products begin as great ideas, but most great ideas don’t become successful products.
-Do the appropriate amount of research and ensure you use a professional design and development process.
+Do the appropriate research and ensure you use a professional design and development process.

 Focus groups are the best way to garner feedback

-If your product already exists — that is, it’s not a brand new invention — a focus group can be great.
+If your product already exists — that is, it’s not a brand-new invention — a focus group can be great.
 But if it’s a non-existent product, a focus group is not a good way to gather information.
 Instead, you need to conduct user-experience research.